Flesh Cannot Enter In

 I am coming quickly.
 Hold tight what you have, so that no one will take your crown [by leading you to renounce the faith].
 He who overcomes [the world through believing that Jesus is the Son of God], I will make him a pillar in the temple of My God; he will most certainly never be put out of it, and I will write on him the name of My God, and the name of the city of My God, the new Jerusalem, which descends out of heaven from My God, and My [own] new name.

 He who has an ear, let him hear and heed what the Spirit says to the churches.”
-Revelation 3:7-13 Amplified
+Revelation 3:7-13 AMP

-The Laodicean church is strongly chastised for their ambivalent faith, “neither hot nor cold.”
+The Laodicean church is strongly chastised for their ambivalent faith that is neither hot nor cold.
 Believing they are rich, already having it all, they have stopped growing.
 God is not happy with this and is no longer allowing them to speak for Him.
-They are so far from Him so that He is knocking to get back in to the center of their hearts.
-Discipline is coming for such as these:
+They are so far from Him that He is knocking to get back in to the center of their hearts.
+Look around and you will see this Laodicean condition in the lives of many of God’s people.

 “I know your deeds, that you are neither cold (invigorating, refreshing) nor hot (healing, therapeutic); I wish that you were cold or hot.
 So because you are lukewarm (spiritually useless), and neither hot nor cold, I will vomit you out of My mouth [rejecting you with disgust].